mindovermiles262/jekyll-blog/_posts/2019-01-24-osticket-setup.md

 tags: Linux SysAdmin
 ---

-# Secure installtion of osTicket
-## on Ubuntu 18.04 with Nginx and MySQL
+## Using Ubuntu 18.04 with Nginx and MySQL

 At my work we had been using a crappy ticketing system.
 It took more time to close tickets than to solve the actual issues inside of the ticket.
 I ended up writing a selenium script to automate the task but it was still annoying.
 When I returne from vacation one time I ran the script against the 80 tickets in the queue from when I was gone.
 It took 4 1/2 hours to run.
 It was time for a new ticketing system.